Mathias Hebo: Lyngby

 On 17 June 2017, it was confirmed, that Hebo had signed a three-year contract with Lyngby Boldklub.

 Vejle

 In January 2019 Hebo signed with Vejle BK on a 3.5-year contract.
 Vejle was relegated to the Danish 1st Division for the 2019–20 season and on 27 August 2019, Hebo was loaned out to newly promoted Danish Superliga club Silkeborg IF for the rest of 2019.

 Return to Lyngby

 On 6 January 2020 it was confirmed, that Hebo had returned to Lyngby Boldklub on a 3,5-year contract.
 He suffered relegation to the Danish 1st Division with the club on 9 May 2021 after a loss to last placed AC Horsens.

 Cracovia

 On 11 June 2021, Hebo was sold to Polish Ekstraklasa club Cracovia, signing a three-year deal.

+After an Achilles tendon injury in January 2023 that kept Hebo out for seven months, the Dane was back on the training ground in August 2023.
+Hebo continued to experience pain afterwards, and at the end of October 2023, the club announced that the player had returned to Denmark to undergo further examinations.
+In January 2024, Hebo was once again back on the training ground when he joined the Cracovia squad at a training camp in Turkey.

+He left the club at the end of his contract on 30 June 2024.

+Third stint at Lyngby

+On 4 July 2024, Hebo re-joined Lyngby Boldklub on a three-year deal.